AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 # 💸 Pay and get paid with agEUR

-agEUR can be used to pay and get paid from any crypto to a bank account in only two on-chain transactions.
+agEUR can be used to pay and get paid from any crypto to a bank account in only two onchain transactions.
 Specifically, it is designed to allow:

 - **Companies or DAOs** to pay their contributors through agEUR through Angle from the token that they want
 - **Contributors** to **invoice companies and get paid in agEUR** in a fully compliant way